claritychallenge/clarity/docs/CONTRIBUTING.md

 includes bug fixes, when a test should be added that captures the bug.

-The [pytest](https://docs.pytest.org/en/7.1.x/) framework is used and the conventions are followed under Clarity.
+The [pytest](https://docs.pytest.org/en/7.1.x/) framework is used and the conventions are followed under pyClarity.
 Tests reside under the `tests` directory (and optionally within a module directory), fixtures should be defined in `conftest.py` files whilst resources used should be placed under `tests/resources`.

 The Continuous Integration in place on GitHub Actions runs `pytest` on newly created pull-requests and these have to pass successfully before merging so it is useful to ensure they pass before you create pull requests at the very least.
 Sometimes it may be sensible to run them against commits too.

+To run the tests simply call `pytest` from the root of the project folder.